Skip to content

 The Bottomline

 Nothing is worse than experiencing contractions that aren’t going to lead to the delivery of your baby.
 But it’s important you understand the difference between prodromal and active labor so you know when it is time to head to the hospital.
-If you can’t identify which one you’re experiencing, you should give your healthcare provider (doctor or midwife) a call to help you distinguish between the two.
+If you can’t identify which one you’re experiencing, you should give your gynecologist (doctor or midwife) a call to help you distinguish between the two.

 Focus on yourself and find the best ways to stay well-rested and relaxed.
 Use prodromal labor as a practice run for the actual labor.
 You might feel discouraged when you experience prodromal labor, but know that it is preparing you for the active labor process and bringing you one step closer to meeting your beautiful baby.